tamer017/fingerprinting/README.md

     This technique searches the given input signals pattern with all the other signals in the database and match with the point whichcorresponds to the nearest neighbor in the signal hyperspace.

-    in this project i will find the location of a receiver in agiven area (2nd floor C3 building in GUC) using fingerprinting .
+    in this project i will find the location of a receiver in agiven area (2nd floor C3 building in GUC) using fingerprinting by knowingthe power received from each Access point.
    ![Capture](https://user-images.githubusercontent.com/83555471/152442496-b79ff013-0002-471e-9555-708f28ca3be6.PNG)

     The above is 2nd floor C3 building in GUC; which is Indoor covered by 5 WLAN Access Points (AP)